 Some example intentions include:

-If you need a little more support, I’m a huge fan of The Desire Map by Danielle LePorte.
-This workbook will guide you through the steps to create the year you’re truly craving.
+If you need a little more support, I’m a big believer in The Desire Map by Danielle LaPorte.
+This workbook will guide you through the steps to create the year you’re truly seeking, all while stay centered on what’s realistic and important to you.

-- What do you want more of in life?
+- What do I want more of in life?

-- What are you ready to leave behind?
+- What am I ready to leave behind?